 Limitations

 - Extensions have a default 20-second timeout.
-You can change the timeout by doing the following:
+You can change the timeout for on-premises installations.
+Change the environment variable as described in the Cognigy.AI Helm Chart.

 Working with Extensions